LASER HAIR REMOVAL

 Post Laser Treatment Instructions

-- ALL CLIENTS RECEIVING LASER HAIR REMOVAL MUST USE A SUNSCREEN IN THE AREA(S) BEING TREATED.
-Read more about sunscreen here
+- ALL CLIENTS RECEIVING LASER HAIR REMOVAL MUST USE A FULL SPECTRUM SUNBLOCK ON THE AREA(S) BEING TREATED.

 - From 5-21 days after the treatment shedding of the burnt hair particle will occur.
 This is normal and hair quickly falls out.
 Initially it will appear as if the hair is continuing to grow, but this is the burnt hair pushing its way out of the follicle.
 You may help the hair exfoliate by washing and wiping gently with a washcloth.

 - Hair re-growth occurs at different rates on different areas of the body.
 New hair growth will not occur for at least three weeks after the treatment.